Skip Navigation

 BioZorb Marker Lawsuit Overview

-The FDA approved the BioZorb tissue marker in 2012, as an implantable medical device used primarily in breast cancer treatment to mark soft tissue sites following tumor removal.
-The device is shaped either like a spring or a sphere and has a bioabsorbable structure with titanium clips, which are intended to accurately mark the area for targeted radiation treatment and protect surrounding healthy cells.
+The FDA approved the BioZorb tissue marker in 2012 as an implantable medical device used in breast cancer treatment to mark soft tissue sites following tumor removal.
+The device was shaped like a spring or a sphere and featured a bioabsorbable framework with titanium clips, which were intended to help target radiation treatment and protect surrounding healthy tissue.

-Over time, the BioZorb markers are supposed to dissolve and resorb into the body, leaving only the clips to assist in long-term monitoring and future medical procedures.
+BioZorb markers were designed to dissolve and resorb into the body over time, leaving only the titanium clips in place for long-term monitoring.

-These BioZorb Marker side effects have led to individuals experiencing pain, infection, rash, device erosion, seroma, discomfort, or other complications from the device migrating, requiring the need for additional medical treatment and surgical removal.
+Reported BioZorb side effects included pain, infection, rash, device erosion, seroma, discomfort, and other complications associated with migration of the implant, which sometimes required additional medical treatment or surgical removal.

 Due to the severity and frequency of these complications, the U.S. Food and Drug Administration (FDA) issued a Class I recall of BioZorb implantable breast tissue markers in 2024, indicating that continued use of the recalled devices could result in serious injuries or death.